 Get in touch with schools

-There could be a high school near you who offers a few hours of Arabic courses per week, or who wants their students to spend some time complementing this with private lessons outside class time.
+There could be a high school near you that offers a few hours of Arabic courses per week, or who wants their students to spend some time complementing this with private lessons outside class time.

 These are the perfect clients if you want prospective clients to read your flyers and ads and see what resources you use.